 By the way, some of you may recall that I originally posted my interview with John Passarella at the end of my Halloween Books review.
 However, that article was so long that I’ve been meaning to break it up.
 Just like WrestleMania being split up over 2 nights.
 It also allows me to shamelessly segue into my Halloween Kills novelization review, but I digress.
 Let’s jump right into it.
 Enjoy the Q&A!

 When were you first exposed to Halloween (1978), and what were your thoughts?

 JP: I don’t recall the first time I watched it, but it wasn’t in the theater.
 My guess is that I first saw it at home, probably a video rental.
 My mother was a big fan of horror movies at the time, while I was more of a science fiction/fantasy fan.
 She always had horror movies on the TV while I spent most of my free time reading.
 When I first saw it, I thought it was stark and effective, with a understated supernatural quality to it, while other “slasher” movies that followed seemed more interested in violence/gore for its own sake.
 Even then it felt unique.

-Top 5 favorite Halloween films from the franchise?
+Top 5 favorite Halloween films?

 JP: I am so bad at picking favorite things, let alone ranking them.
 The original stands alone at the top.
 I enjoyed H20 when it first came out.
 For the Halloween (2018) novelization, since I was pressed for time (less than 2 months to write it) and was told that the movie would ignore all the sequels, I didn’t take any time to re-watch any of those films.
 My wife watches the original movie every Halloween season, so I watched that again this year, but I definitely need to reacquaint myself with all the sequels.